Caring for bereaved children

 How we can help

-OWLS - Overcoming Worry, Loss and Sadness - primarily serves children aged up to 11 and their families, who are struggling with grief.
+OWLS - Overcoming Worry, Loss and Sadness - supports children aged 4 to 11 and their families living in the Leeds area.

 It can help in a number of ways, including offering practical and emotional support, direct 1-2-1 therapy, schools workshops and peer activity days where affected children and their families can get together to share experiences and support each other.